Skip to main content

 Wherever your code lives, that's your "migration origin."

 You’ll also need to know which GitHub product you’re migrating to, or your "migration destination."
-This could be GitHub.com, which includes GitHub Enterprise Cloud, or GitHub Enterprise Server.
+This could be GitHub.com, GHE.com, or GitHub Enterprise Server.

 Building a basic inventory of the repositories you want to migrate